dlafarga/dlafarga.github.io/_posts/2026-03-20-3D-animation-using-GLORYS.md

 print(f"{output_path} created!")
 ```

-The resulting gif shows multiple depth layers in the North Pacific from the surface to 400 meters.
+The resulting GIF shows multiple depth layers in the North Pacific from the surface to 400 meters.
 It is able to capture how ENSO evolves with depth.

 ![Depth anim]({{ site.url }}/assets/img/3D_viz/EOF 1_depth_animation.gif){: .center-image }
 <center>Depth cross-sections in the North Pacific.</center>

-# Meridional cross-section
+# Meridional Cross-Section
-This cross section I feel is the hardest to interpret on its own, and benifits quite a bit from an animation.
-We will use a large portion of the Pacific for this example to capture a lot of ENSO's extent.
+This cross-section I feel is the hardest to interpret on its own, and benefits quite a bit from an animation.
+We will use a large portion of the Pacific for this example to capture much of ENSO's extent.

 ```python
 # Set up cube for the North Pacific